dotnet/AspNetCore.Docs/docs/conceptual-overview/aspnet.rst

 Web root
 --------

-The Web root of your application is the root location in your project from where HTTP requests are handled (ex. handling of static file requests).
-The Web root of an ASP.NET 5 application is configuring using the "webroot" property in your project.json file.
+The Web root of your application is the root location in your project from which HTTP requests are handled (ex. handling of static file requests).
+The Web root of an ASP.NET 5 application is configured using the "webroot" property in your project.json file.

 Configuration
 -------------

 ASP.NET 5 uses a new configuration model for handling of simple name-value pairs that is not based on System.Configuration or web.config.
 This new configuration model pulls from an ordered set of configuration providers.
 The built-it configuration providers support a variety of file formats (XML, JSON, INI) and also environment variables to enable environment-based configuration.
 You can also write your own custom configuration providers.
-Environments, like Development and Production, are a first-class notion in ASP.NET 5 and can also be setup using environment variables:
+Environments, like Development and Production, are a first-class notion in ASP.NET 5 and can also be set up using environment variables:

 .. code-block:: c#